2 Timothy 3:16

 - The whole of all texts.
 These are any written word, from a Bible commentary to a Star Trek script to the TV guide.

 Anything written can be used by anybody clever, creative or inspired enough to introduce the gospel or give an example of how things work or don't.
-Language and specifically written language requires such an enormous degree of cooperation and convention that Paul rightly deems it God-breathed.
+Language, and specifically written language, requires such an enormous degree of cooperation and convention that Paul rightly deems it θεοπνευστος (theopneustos) or "God-breathed".

 It seems like Paul is saying something in the same line of thought as 1 Corinthians 6:12, "All things are lawful for me, but not all things are profitable."
 Apparently, all texts are, and so Paul quotes like no other Bible writer, often without references and sometimes to books which aren't part of any holy canon.
 With the reference to Jannes and Jambres in 2 Timothy 3:8, for instance, Paul endorses an unbiblical but popular tradition (earliest surviving citation in the Damascus Document, 1st century BC).
 But Paul is not the only text-importer: Jude's revelation that Michael and the devil fought over the body of Moses (Jude 1:9; Deuteronomy 34:6 states that God buried Moses on an unknown location somewhere in Moab) is also drawn from an extra-Biblical source.

-Then Paul reminds the Athenians that they already believe in divine sonship, which is a serious stumbling block for many still today (the Koran for instance devotes much effort to denying that divine sonship can exist).
-By utilizing documents that we now consider faulty, but which then were kept in the highest regard, Paul is able to introduce the gospel to the Athenians, some of whom express the desire to continue the discussion at a later time, and some of whom convert (v 32-34).
+Then Paul reminds the Athenians that they already believe in divine sonship, which is a serious stumbling block for many still today (the Quran for instance devotes much effort to denying that divine sonship can exist).
+By utilizing documents that we now consider faulty, but which then were kept in the highest regard, Paul is able to introduce the gospel to the Athenians, some of whom express the desire to continue the discussion at a later time, and some of whom convert (Acts 17:32-34).

-And so quotes from and references to all kinds of secular and apocryphal books have found their way into the Holy Texts of the Bible:
+And thus quotes from and references to all kinds of secular and apocryphal books have found their way into the Holy Texts of the Bible:

 - Epimenides, a poet and Jovian priest is quoted in Titus 1:12.